longturn/freeciv21/docs/General/Manuals/client-manual.rst

   Figure 50: City Dialog - Present Units

-Now let's come back and talk about the :guilabel:`Governor` tab on the left side segment and the :guilabel:`Citizens` tab on the right side segment.

-The :guilabel:`Governor` tab as highlighted in figure 51, gives information on the citizen management agent (CMA) for this city.
-For more information on how to use the CMA refer to :doc:`../../Playing/cma`.
+The :guilabel:`Governor` tab, as highlighted in figure 51, gives information on the Citizen Govenor for this city.
+For more information on how to use the Citizen Govenor refer to :doc:`../../Playing/cma`.

 .. figure:: ../../_static/images/gui-elements/city-dialog-governor.png
   :align: center